larsjuhljensen/JensenLab/_pages/training_stringapp_dsd.md

 ### 2.4 Continuous color mapping

-Now, we want to color the nodes according to the differential expression .
+Now, we want to color the nodes according to their differential expression.
 From the left panel side menu, select **Style** (it is underneath **Network**).
 Then click on the **◀** button to the right of the property you want to change, for example **Fill Color**.
-Next, set **Column** to the node column containing the data that you want to use (EOC vs FTE&OSE).
+Next, set **Column** to the node column containing the data that you want to use (log2FoldChange).
 Since this is a numeric value, we will use the **Continuous Mapping** as the **Mapping Type**, and set a color gradient for how abundant each protein is.
 The default Cytoscape color gradient blue--white--red already gives a nice visualization of the log ratio.

 _Are the up-regulated nodes grouped together?
 Do you see any issues with the color gradient?_